codesorter2015/crossbrowserext/README.md

     }
 ]`

+Content scripts are arbitrary CSS and Javascript that are injected into selected pages.

 # Browser Action
 A browser action, which allows us to place a clickable icon right next to Chrome's Omnibox for easy access.Clicking that icon will open a popup window that will allow the user to choose the background color of the current page.

+A Browser action appears in the toolbar of every tab.

+# Page Action
+A page action selectively appears in the omnibox and can be toggled on or off for each tab.

 # Manifest File
 The very first thing we'll need to create is a manifest file named manifest.json.